lBrunard/Othello-IA/ReadMe.md

 ## Start and connection

-To connect you must launch the file serverPerso.py and the AI automatically connects to the game server
+To start the client, you must type in your console : python3 path/serverPerso.py <Adress of runnership> <port of runner ship (optional, defalut 3000)>

 ## Strategies